- You want to learn about hosting a website,

 Step 4 Choose the Server Type

-Both have their advantages and disadvantages over one another.
+Both have their advantages and disadvantages over one.
 For instance, while WordPress offers a galore of tailor-made and readily available solutions and an excellent GUI, it lacks security and compatibility issues.

 Linux servers are powerful and super-efficient, but they are not worth going gaga over by beginners and less technical people.
 Moreover, they don’t come with many premade solutions like WordPress.
 So, choose one that best fits your skill levels.

 You have 4 different types of web hosting options to choose from:

 This one is the most basic and usually inexpensive type of web hosting.
 There are almost non-existent prerequisites for getting started with shared hosting.
 As the name suggests, it refers to a single server that hosts many websites.

 - Entry-level and small businesses.